Variational Analysis of Constrained M-Estimators: Motivation and Examples

-\end{enumerate} \end{proposition} The proposition establishes that despite the rather rich class, ML estimators exists and they are consistent in the usual sense, even under model misspecification.
+\end{enumerate} \end{proposition} The proposition establishes that despite the rather rich class, ML estimators exists and they are consistent, even under model misspecification, which is especially relevant in the presence of many constraints.
+The specific case examined here is only an illustration.
 Section 3 provides general results along these lines.
+The framework aims to simplify the analysis of {\it new} estimators constructed by adding and/or removing constraints.
+As we see below, the analysis reduces largely to checking closedness and nonemptiness.